erwinrmendez/erwinrmendez/README.md

 ### ¡Hola, soy Erwin! 👋

-## Front-End Developer and Consultant
+## Frontend Developer and Consultant

 - 👨‍💻 Currently working as a Frontend Developer @ [Cardlay](https://www.cardlay.com/).
 - 📊 Interested in everything related to data analytics, web development, and research.